 Editor's Note: This clause contains analyses of the test cases in TS 33.117 regarding their applicability to container-based network products.
 This clause also contains analyses whether existing test cases need to be adapted to container-based network products, and whether new test cases for container-based network products are necessary.

 7 Conclusions

 Editor's Note: This clause contains the agreed conclusions that will form the basis for any normative work.

-Annex <X>: Change history
+Annex A: Change history